 - Expanding categories to display contents makes it easier for users to see the document content.
-The Proper terminology for the types also helps simplify search.
+The proper terminology for the types also helps simplify the search.

 - It is not easy to rearrange a library with multiple folders due to growth or changes to business processes, so the planning and categorisation of uploaded documents can help minimise time “rearranging” files for long-term planning.

 User Adoption Tip: Through Customisation, restrict or remove the user’s ability to create new folders.
 Remove the Explorer view else users can still create folders.

 If you need to have one library containing different levels of permissions, then you can set permissions on a folder.
 Although you can set permissions at the document level, it creates many other challenges in managing security and is best avoided whenever possible.